Freedom from Discrimination, Harassment, Sexual Misconduct & Gender Based Violence Policy

 COMPLAINTS AGAINST A STUDENT EMPLOYEE

 If the complaint involves harassment, discrimination, sexual misconduct or gender based violence by a student employee, the investigation, adjudication and resolution of the complaint will be referred to the appropriate student disciplinary processes as described in the Student Handbook.
 Note that cases of sexual misconduct or gender based violence by a student employee will be referred to the Student Sexual Misconduct Board.
 Cases of discrimination by a student employee will be referred to the Office of the Dean of Student Affairs for resolution

 COMPLAINTS AGAINST A NON-MEMBER OF THE COLLEGE

 A member of the College community may report an incident of discrimination, harassment, sexual misconduct or gender based violence by a College guest, visitor, or vendor.

-If the complainant is a student employee, the complaint should be directed to his/her workplace supervisor, the Vice President for Human Resources, Tamara Spoerri (x3838) or to the Associate Dean of Student Affairs/Director of Residential Life, Meadow Davis (x3037).
+If the complainant is a student employee, the complaint should be directed to his/her workplace supervisor, the Director of Title IX and Compliance, Benje Douglas (x5189), or to the Vice President for Human Resources, Tamara Spoerri (x3838).
 Complaints by faculty or staff members should be made to the parties designated within this policy.

 Sexual harassment, sexual misconduct and gender-based violence, in particular, warrant special mention within this policy.
 Bowdoin College is committed to providing its students, faculty and staff with a community and place of study and work which is free of sexual harassment, sexual violence, intimidation, and exploitation.
 The College cannot thrive unless individual rights are respected and each member of the community is treated with civility.
 Members of the College should understand that this standard must shape our interactions regardless of whether it is backed up by some threat of legal sanction.
 Sexual misconduct, including sexual harassment and sexual violence, is not simply inappropriate behavior proscribed by College policy; it is also prohibited by law.